mhoennig/hs.hsadmin.ng/doc/rbac.md

 ```

 As you can see, there something special:
-From the 'Role customer#xyz.owner' to the 'Role customer#xyz.admin' there is a dashed line, whereas all other lines are solid lines.
+From the 'Role customer#xyz:OWNER' to the 'Role customer#xyz:admin' there is a dashed line, whereas all other lines are solid lines.
 Solid lines means, that one role is granted to another and automatically assumed in all queries to the restricted views.
 The dashed line means that one role is granted to another but not automatically assumed in queries to the restricted views.